 Inter-dealer brokers (who are also members of GSD) are required to enter data on GCF Repo transactions for submission to GSD shortly after trade execution.
-Because the specific collateral is not known at the point of trade, the inter-dealer brokers submit all GCF Repo transactions to GSD using generic general behalf in the delivery of securities to GSD and the receipt of securities from GSD.
+Because the specific collateral is not known at the point of trade, the inter-dealer brokers submit all GCF Repo transactions to GSD using general and receive eligible securities from Members.
+Each Member must also notify GSD of the clearing bank(s) that the Member has designated to act on its behalf in the delivery of securities to GSD and the receipt of securities from GSD.
 Additionally, in GSD, with respect to the GCF Repo service, BNY Mellon is the agent for the settlement of GCF Repo transactions.
 GSD uses BNY Mellon, and GSD Members are required to use BNY Mellon with respect to the exchange of cash and collateral between cash lenders and repo dealers.
 As the Clearing Bank, BNY Mellon also values and allocates the collateral supporting the repos.
 As agent, the Clearing Bank does not require a membership category in FICC in its capacity as a clearing bank.